usmanbvp/Employees-Burnout-Analysis-and-Prediction/README.md

 Welcome to the Employees Burnout Analysis and Prediction project!
 This repository contains all the resources and materials needed to analyze and predict employee burnout based on various factors.

-## Project Overview
+## Description

-Employee burnout is a significant concern in the workplace.
-This project aims to develop a predictive model using machine learning techniques to analyze employee burnout and provide insights for effective prevention and management strategies.
+This project aims to develop a predictive model using machine learning techniques to predict burn rate of a Employee based on various factors.
 By understanding the factors contributing to burnout and developing prediction models, we aim to identify at-risk employees and provide targeted support.

 ## Dataset